Portland Head Light

 Architecture and Features

-Portland Head Light’s architecture is a harmonious blend of functionality and charm.
-The white conical tower, standing 80 feet tall, is constructed of brick and stone, while its light is situated 101 feet above sea level.
-This elevation gives the beacon a range of 24 nautical miles, with a flashing white light every four seconds.
+Portland Head Light’s architecture blends functionality and charm.
+The 80-foot white conical tower is constructed of rubble stone from its base to a stone ledge, with brick forming the upper section.
+The light sits 101 feet above sea level, giving the beacon a range of 24 nautical miles with a flashing white light every four seconds.

 Connected to the tower is a Victorian-style keeper’s house, distinguished by its red roof and decorative eyebrow eaves over the porch.
 This building, once home to lighthouse keepers, now houses a museum dedicated to the site’s history.